 - The instructor can and will stimulate the exchange of experiences between participants.
 And participants can, and will, stimulate each other!

-- The instructor serves as your guide through the vast world of available learning resources (online, books, videos, ...), filters relevant content and can point the participants to the most suited ones.
+- The instructor is your guide through the vast world of available learning resources (online, books, videos, ...), filters relevant content and can point the participants to the most suited ones.

 - Theory is supported by practice: real-life cases are elaborated.
 We verify - and if so desired, test - both participant short-term memory, as well as understanding, insight, and overall comprehension of the subjects discussed!

 - Classroom training is based on an extensive syllabus.
 This syllabus, developed by ABIS instructors, is used during the training.
 Its structure and content allow it to be used as a manual and reference later-on!
-This course material is the result of best-practices - approaches, procedures, etc. developed and documented by ABIS staff.
+This course material is based on best-practices - approaches, procedures, etc. developed and documented by ABIS staff.
 The resulting material?
 Applicable, relevant, without any unnecessary overhead.

-- Many of our courses are also available in a virtual classroom: a live, interactive training session, that you can follow from your own desk.
+- Our courses are also available in a virtual classroom: a live, interactive training session, that you can attend from the comfort of your own desk.

 Individual training and coaching

-The most comfortable and arguably most efficient form of training is a one-on-one training session with a dedicated instructor.
-It offers most of the advantages of classroom training (except for group discussions and collaboration on exercises), and on top of that, individual training can be perfectly made-to-measure for the trainee.
+The most comfortable and arguably most efficient training method is a one-on-one training session with a dedicated instructor.
+It offers most of the advantages of classroom training and; on top of that, individual training can be perfectly made-to-measure for the trainee.

 - While this training form is obviously not the cheapest available solution in terms of course price per training day, an individual training's content and pace is perfectly adapted to the trainee.
-Because of that, it can be a cost-effective solution for fast learners, or when you only need to learn specific topics: in this case, the training can be done in a shorter time-span, keeping the overall training cost in-check.
+Because of that, it can be a cost-effective solution for fast learners, or when only some specific topics of a training need to be discussed.
+In these cases, the training can be done in a shorter time-span, keeping the overall training investments in-check.

 - An individual training session can typically be organised on very short notice.